-Military Access Point (MAP) Projects
+Military Access Point Projects

-Four MAP projects are proposed within the North Region.
-Because these projects are located within DoD land, in which photographing is not permitted, typical views are not included in this report; however, descriptions are included here.
+Four military access point (MAP) projects are proposed within the North Region.
+Because these projects are located within Department of Defense (DoD) land, in which photographing is not permitted, typical views are not included in this report; however, descriptions are included here.